 Praying in Older Language Forms

-Of course, this is not always the case.
-There are certainly Christians who can pray genuinely and remain focused on God even when praying in older language forms.
-Nonetheless, if we cannot do the same, then we should pray in our natural languages instead of praying in older language forms.
+Of course, this is not always the case for every Christian.
+Many Christians are able to pray in older language forms genuinely, without being distracted from focusing on God—and there is nothing wrong with that!
+Nonetheless, if we cannot do the same, then we should pray in our own natural languages instead of praying in older language forms.